-Anyone that has represented clients in patent prosecution, or in a patent infringement matter, has likely heard complaints about the cost.
-In fact, it is common to hear clients claim that it is just not worth the cost to patent and/or enforce their patent in court, and that they will just keep the technology "secret" next time.
-When confronted with these types of comments, counsel for technology clients need to carefully consider the advantages and disadvantages of both patent and trade secret protection, and provide their clients with guidance on the best approach in a particular circumstance.
+Anyone involved in a patent infringement matter has witnessed the costs and expense associated therewith.
+In fact, it is common place for companies to consider keeping the technology "secret" next time and avoid the patening process all together rather than go through infringement litigation again.
+When confronted with these types of comments, businesses need to carefully consider the advantages and disadvantages of both patent and trade secret protection.
 As explained below, there is no one size fits all approach.